 Let Fans Keep You Cool on Hot Summer Nights

-During hot nights this summer, you may find yourself tossing and turning in humid air.
+During hot nights this summer, you may find yourself tossing and turning in the humid air.
 To avoid a sleepless night, plan ahead by cooling your bedroom sufficiently to get a good night’s rest.

 Blocking heat from entering your bedroom during the day is key to keeping the room cool at night.
 Using electric fans to their best advantage will ensure that hot air is expelled from the home and replaced by cool air to bring the temperature down to a comfortable level.

 Because heat rises, the best placement for a fan is in the attic or on the top floor where many bedrooms are located.
 Some people use an attic or whole house fan for this purpose, but if your house isn’t equipped with one, fans that are intended to circulate air over a widespread area will do the job.

 High velocity or utility fans, tower fans with oscillating action and window fans are especially effective to cool an attic or top floor.
 Window fans can exhaust hot air while another fan can pull in cool air from outside.
 If you run the fans for a while before you go to bed, they’ll take quite a bit of the heat out of the house.